zfaustk/KHGraphDB/docs/home.md

 log, they come back.

 A query that starts at an address runs at home.
-A query that needs other homes asks a meta view for the id set, then one round to those shards.
+A query that needs other homes asks once for the far Addr set, then one round of stubs.
+RETURN e.title is that stub.
+MATCH still binds a Khid; the far end is not a hop.
 Fill a far cache and that round is skipped.
 Fill it everywhere and every shard holds the skeleton: the read path of a full replica.